 One of the biggest intelligence failures in American history happened in August 1978 when the CIA concluded that “Iran is not in a revolutionary or even pre-revolutionary situation.”
 The infamous comment was followed by the Islamic Revolution of 1979.
 They lacked the right intelligence.
 Meanwhile, in universities and research facilities around the globe, tech’s best and brightest were working on the Internet which now captivates us, captures us, and connects us in some shape or form.
 Fast forward to today, corporate and information security teams should not have that same problem of lack of intelligence.

 Open-source intelligence (OSINT) is the collection, analysis, and knowledge extraction of publicly available data.
-In fact, the CIA invented it to stay informed on foreign Points of Interest.
-Security teams working with open-source data on Points of Interest (POI) is a constant in their strategies to identify threats and manage risk to their organizations.
+In fact, the CIA invented it to stay informed on foreign Points of Interest (POI).
+Security teams working with open-source data on POIs are a constant in their strategies to identify threats and manage risks to their organizations.
 If your organization needs information about a POI, such as a person, organization, domain, or location, you will need to secure the right OSINT techniques, sources, and tools in order to make effective use of it.
 This is how security teams develop better strategies for managing risk to their assets.

 Step 1: Start with what you know

 Investigations are the transition between “what we know” and “what we want to know.”
 Our Point of Interest in this case is a Person of Interest, and what you know might include a real name, a username, or an email address.

 If you already know the real identity of the person, along with their first and last name, you can use these as keywords to start your search.
 Keep in mind, searching for a person using their real name can deliver a lot of false positives.
 You can pair their real name with additional information such as a location to cut down on irrelevant results that won’t match.